ankaAR/bestiario5e/_creatures/gloom-weaver.md

 * At will: arcane eye, mage armor, speak with dead
 * 1/day each: arcane gate, bane, compulsion, confusion, true seeing

-***Spellcasting.*** The gloom weaver is a 12th-level spellcaster.
+***Lanzamiento de conjuros.*** The gloom weaver is a 12th-level spellcaster.
 Its spellcasting ability is Charisma.
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:
-* Cantrips (at will): minor illusion, prestidigitation, chill touch (3d8 damage), eldritch blast (3 beams +4 bonus to each damage roll)
+* Trucos (a voluntad): minor illusion, prestidigitation, chill touch (3d8 damage), eldritch blast (3 beams +4 bonus to each damage roll)
 * 5th level (3 slots): armor of Agathys, blight, darkness, dream, invisibility, fear, hypnotic pattern, major image, contact other plane, vampiric touch, witch bolt